kalenobrien15/sbox-Kals-2D-Toolbox/README.md

 **Fonts — place in `Assets/fonts/` folder:**
 - Font files must be named exactly as you type them in the font field
 - e.g. `m6x11.ttf` is referenced as `m6x11`
-- s&box resolves fonts by filename, not internal font name
+- s&box resolves fonts by filename — the internal font name embedded in the TTF file does not matter

 **Checkpoint — add `Checkpoint2D` to any GameObject:**
 - Size the yellow zone to cover the trigger area
 - Set `Heal Amount` if you want HP restored on touch

-**Damage zones — add `DamageZone2D` to any GameObject:**
+**Damage zones — add `DamageZone2D` alongside a `BoxCollider` (Is Trigger):**
-- Size the zone to match your hazard sprite
+- Shape the collider visually in the inspector
-- For complex shapes use multiple `DamageZone2D` components on child GameObjects
+- For complex shapes use multiple child GameObjects each with their own `BoxCollider` and `DamageZone2D`
+- Player must be tagged **`player`** for detection to work

 ---